overture-stack/lyric/.dev/tech-debt.md

 ### Tests live in `test/` not co-located with source
 standalone: yes
-context: Convention mismatch: team convention is to co-locate test files with source (`validation.test.ts` next to `validation.ts`).
-Lyric's existing mocha suite lives in `packages/data-provider/test/`.
-New tests should be co-located.
-Migrating existing tests is a standalone cleanup task.
+context: Convention mismatch, two parts: team convention is to co-locate test files with source (`validation.test.ts` next to `validation.ts`), using the `.test.ts` suffix.
+Lyric's existing suite instead lives entirely under `packages/data-provider/test/{unit,integration}/` (49 spec files total, e.g. `test/unit/external/kafkaPublisher.spec.ts`), using `.spec.ts`.
+Fix: relocate each spec file into the same directory as the source file it tests, renaming `.spec.ts` to `.test.ts` to match convention.
+New tests should be co-located from now on; migrating the existing 49 is a standalone cleanup task, not in scope of feature work.

 ### Existing tests use mocha/chai/sinon, not node:test
 standalone: no